 In November 2001, she again deployed with VFA-147 aboard Stennis in support of Operation Enduring Freedom.
-In January 2002, she reported to United States Joint Forces Command, Norfolk, Virginia, where she served in the Current Operations Branch as Force Deployment Officer for the U.S. Northern Command, U.S. European Command and U.S. Central Command Areas of Responsibility in support of Operations Enduring Freedom and Iraqi Freedom.
+In January 2002, she reported to U. S. Joint Forces Command, Norfolk, Virginia, where she served in the Current Operations Branch as force deployment officer for U.S. Northern Command, U.S. European Command and U.S. Central Command Areas of Responsibility in support of Operations Enduring Freedom and Iraqi Freedom.
 She reported to VFA-105 in November 2006 as executive officer.
 In 2007, Joyner assumed leadership of Super Hornet Strike Fighter Squadron “Gunslingers “(VFA) 105 and deployed in support of the surge in Iraq.
-In 2013, she took command of Carrier Air Wing (CVW) 3 and deployed aboard the USS Harry S. Truman (CVN 75) to the Arabian Gulf.
+In 2013, she took command of Carrier Air Wing (CVW) 3 and deployed aboard USS Harry S. Truman (CVN 75) to the Arabian Gulf.
 Joyner has flown the A-4E Skyhawk, as well as the F/A-18 Hornet, Super Hornet and Growler.